Little Blue Penguin vs Yellow-eyed Penguin

 Which is bigger, Little Blue Penguin or Yellow-eyed Penguin?

-The Yellow-eyed Penguin is larger, standing up to 79cm tall compared to the Little Blue Penguin's 33cm.
+The Yellow-eyed Penguin is larger, standing up to 79 cm tall and weighing up to 8.5 kg.
+The Little Blue Penguin is smaller at up to 33 cm and 1.5 kg.

 Which is more endangered, Little Blue Penguin or Yellow-eyed Penguin?